How to Travel the World When You’re a Poor Young Adult

 Since the hostel doesn’t have to wash and replace the sheets, they only charge a fraction of the price.

-Hammock accommodation can also be an option.
+Hammock accommodation can also be an option (indoor hammock accommodation, of course).
 This is quite common in Iceland, although not every hostel will have this option.
 Check their website for any kind of deal or message them on Facebook for further details.

 Hotels

 Although hotels will cost you a pretty penny in places like Paris, London, and New York, this doesn’t hold true for hotels in Southeast Asia.
-Finding four or five-star hotels in Bangkok, Bali, and Siem Reap for $20 a night is not uncommon.
+Finding nice hotels in Bangkok, Bali, and Siem Reap for under $50 a night is not uncommon.
 Split that cost between two travelers and you’ve got yourself a great deal.

 Restaurant tabs can add up quickly.
 In fact, eating out can be one of the most expensive parts of your trip.
 Luckily, there are ways to save money on food throughout your travels.